Skip Navigation Links www.nws.noaa.gov

 SUMMARY OF THE OUTLOOK FOR NON-TECHNICAL USERS

-Below-normal temperatures are most likely for much of southern Alaska.
+seasonal mean temperatures are most likely for a small area of west-central

 Alaska.